emdee-is/tox_profile/README.md

 There is a copy of the Tox [spec](https://toktok.ltd/spec.html) in the repo - it is missing any description of the groups section.

+Work on this project is suspended until the [MultiDevice](https://git.plastiras.org/emdee/tox_profile/wiki/MultiDevice-Announcements-POC) problem is solved.
+Fork me!